opensearch-project/opensearch-spark/docs/ppl-lang/functions/ppl-lambda.md

     | true      |
     +-----------+

  **Note:** The lambda expression can access the nested fields of the array elements.
 This applies to all lambda functions introduced in this document.

-See the examples below:
+Consider constructing the following array:

+    array = [
+        {"a":1, "b":1},
+        {"a":-1, "b":2}
+    ]

+and perform lambda functions against the nested fields `a` or `b`.
+See the examples:

     os> source=people | eval array = json_array(json_object("a", 1, "b", 1), json_object("a" , -1, "b", 2)), result = forall(array, x -> x.a > 0) | fields result
     fetched rows / total rows = 1/1